danioxoli/ICARO_D4CA/README.md

 The **ICARO** project (_Traff**I**c and urbanization effe**C**ts on temper**A**ture in the u**R**ban envir**O**nment_ )  has started on June 2017 as input of the [D4CA] - [DATA FOR CLIMATE ACTION CHALLENGE].
 D4CA challenge is promoted by the [UN GLOBAL PULSE] with the aim of _connecting researchers around the world with data and tools from leading companies to enable data-driven climate solutions_.

+The ICARO [working team] is composed by researchers, students and professors operating in the field of [Geomatics], [Remote Sensing] and [GIS] at [Politencnico di Milano].

 ## Executive summary

 ### Project Purpose